AdrianF3/my-dashboard/DevelopmentLog.md

 - Fix to Recipe URL Card, updates to log display to fix issues
 - Began working on the integration of bookmarks with the profile document
 - Finished the initial implemntaion of the bookmarks and began working out the display and laytout of the bookmarks
+- Began working on some polishing of componets so far as well as beginning the devlopment of the Profile & Settings section